 What Is “Wireless”?
-Wireless uses radio frequency transmission to connect to the user - in effect replacing patchcords, allowing the final connectaion to be done over radio link.
+Wireless uses radio frequency transmission to connect the user to the network - in effect replacing patchcords, allowing the final connection from the network to the user to be done over radio link.
 Wireless allows the user to roam unencumbered by cabling within the service area covered.

 Examples of wireless networks are:

 Cellular wireless phonesWiFi (IEEE 802.11) is probably most important to the typical structured cabling installer.

 No corporate network can probably be built without wireless today - people want to be mobile.
 Practically everybody uses a laptop connected on WiFi as their primary computer, excepting engineers or graphic designers at workstations and most of them will have a laptop as a second computer to carry, along with everybody else, on trips and to meetings where everybody brings their laptops and connects on WiFi.